Consider this your lightbulb moment. In this Guide, we cover common restaurant lighting issues that you and your restaurant staff can address...

 - Call a vendor to service the appliance.

 - If the breaker doesn’t trip until more appliances are plugged in, it’s likely an issue with the circuit overloading.

-- See if you can relocate equipment to other locations to reduce the load on the affected circuit.
+- See if you can relocate equipment to reduce the load on the affected circuit.

 - If that’s not possible, call an electrician to repair the circuit.